Goals, Vision, Mission, & Accreditation

 The mission of the Department of Nursing is to provide

-high quality, liberal arts based undergraduate education and graduate
+high quality liberal arts based undergraduate and graduate

-education based on the standards of professional nursing.
+education utilizing the standards of professional nursing.
 A major

-as a link between a rural culture of western Kansas and the culturally,
+as a link between the rural cultures of western Kansas and the diverse global community.

 A nursing education program of excellence and distinction in this